Redy1908/GreenWay-Backend/README.md

 8. Go to ```osrm/``` edit the ```Dockerfile``` from line ```7``` to ```13``` with the content from the  ```.asc``` file (step 7)
 9. Remove the first ```6``` lines from the  ```.asc``` file, save the changes
 10. Run the following command inside ```osrm/```: ```docker build . -t {dockerHubUsername}/{imageName}:{imageTag}```
-11. Edit the ```docker-compose.yml``` file in the root directory, on line 64, replace the `image` value with the name of your image (use the value used in the step above).
+11. Edit the ```docker-compose.yml``` file in the root directory, on line 64, replace the `image` value with the name of your image (use the value used in the step above)

 ### 2. Spring Boot